eihabkhan/Devslopes-icons/README.md

 Instagram: [@eihabkay](https://www.instagram.com/eihabkay)

-This work was inspired by [Dhanish](https://github.com/dhanishgajjar), a full stack developer and an amazing designer You can find him on:
+This work was inspired by [Dhanish](https://github.com/dhanishgajjar), a full stack developer and an amazing designer<br>
+You can find him on:
 Twitter: [@dhanishgajjar](https://twitter.com/dhanishgajjar)
 Instagram: [@dhanishgajjar](https://instagram.com/dhanishgajjar)